MarkEdmondson1234/ga-bq-stream/README.md

 # Stream Google Analytics data to BigQuery via Google App Engine

-This is a Google App Engine application for streaming JSON into BigQuery
+This is a Google App Engine application for streaming JSON into BigQuery, inspired by [Luke Cempre's post on AnalyticsPros](https://www.analyticspros.com/blog/data-science/streaming-prebid-data-google-bigquery/)

 When you request the URL `/bq-streamer` with the parameter `?bq={'json':'example'}` then it will start a new task to put that JSON into a partitioned table in BigQuery.